Welcome to today's edition of the Rush 24-7 podcast.

 They think I'm a dork, a big dork.

-So say Whatever, Mrs. Lowser.
+Whatever, Mrs. Lauser.

-Um so thank you, Snerdly, for saying that I I don't look too bad for an old broad because I don't get that on a daily Oh my husband thinks I'm beautiful, of course.
+I don't look too bad for an old broad because I don't get that on a daily.

-My daughter's uh yeah, okay.
+My daughter's yeah.

-Well, Snerdley's being very nice to me.
+Okay, well, Snerdley's being very nice to me.

-I will just say this that there is, as we all know, whether you're a father or a mother, an aunt, an uncle, a grandparent, there is nothing more grounding, more inspiring, and more absorbing and more harder work than being a mother.
+I will just say this: that there is, as we all know, whether you're a father or a mother, an aunt, an uncle, a grandparent, there is nothing more grounding, more inspiring, and more absorbing, and more harder work than being a mother.

 Okay, so I am going to go to this break now.

-I'm gonna give the phone again.
+I'm going to give the phone again.

 You know it anyway.